bvancilku/awesome-data-effectiveness/README.md

 Does the layout of your data permit easy analysis?
 Sometimes the transformation of the data will depend on the specific purpose.
 Can your data be transformed readily?

+Often, storing related data in separate tables and joining them when necessary works better than storing one big table with many rows of duplicate information.
+How can you find a tool that supports easy data joining?

 ### Data quality and missing data

 ### Resources